Maroon-chested ground dove

 The maroon-chested ground dove (Paraclaravis mondetoura) is a species of bird in the family Columbidae.
-It is found in Bolivia, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Peru, and Venezuela.
+It is native to the American Cordillera of Central and South America.

 Taxonomy and systematics

 The maroon-chested ground dove was originally placed in genus Claravis but a 2018 publication created the current genus Paraclaravis for it and the purple-winged ground dove (P. geoffroyi).
 The International Ornithological Committee (IOC) and Howard and Moore taxonomies treat it as monotypic.
 However, the Clements taxonomy and the Handbook of the Birds of the World ascribe these six subspecies to it: